1. True or False: Most people experiencing homelessness in Colorado came from out of state.

 Why this answer is correct:

 Homelessness is rarely caused by just one thing.
-It often happens when several challenges overlap, such as losing a job, facing high rent, dealing with mental or physical health issues, escaping domestic violence, or struggling with addiction or debt.
-The National Alliance to End Homelessness identifies lack of deeply affordable housing as a major driver, the National Coalition for the Homeless connects domestic violence to homelessness, and recent medical-debt research links medical debt with later housing instability.
+It often happens when several challenges overlap — losing a job, facing high rent, dealing with mental or physical health issues, escaping domestic violence, or struggling with addiction or debt.
+The National Alliance to End Homelessness identifies lack of deeply affordable housing as a major driver, and research links medical debt with later housing instability.
+Because no single factor explains homelessness, Springs Rescue Mission takes a whole-person approach — offering addiction recovery, job training, and access to medical care, mental health counseling, and housing assistance… all underone roof.

 5. True or False: People experiencing homelessness are significantly more likely to have experienced severe childhood trauma than the general population.